Middle-Europe-Productions/MEP/README.md

-# MEP -  Middle Europe Productions
+# MEP -  Middle Europe Productions alpha v1.1

 Following library is a header only environment which does not need to be build.
 The only requirement is linking the MEP file to the environment in which you work
 ### For the library to function, the installation of SFML 2.0 is required.

+## MEP Documentation
+The documentation is available here:

 ## MEP Library